RogerGee/php-ext-depends/README.md

 date (builtin)
 dom
 filter
+gd
 hash
 iconv
+intl
 json
 libxml
+mbstring
 pcre (builtin)
 PDO
 posix
-readline
 Reflection (builtin)
 session
 SimpleXML
 SPL (builtin)
 standard (builtin)
 xml
+zip
 zlib
 ~~~

 ## Limitations

 The script does not check global constants at this time.
-If a project uses constants defined by an extension and nothing else from the extension (i.e. functions or classes), then the extension will not be captured.
-Note that class constants don't need to be handled specifically since the extension will be captured via the class component of a class constant expression.
+If a project uses constants defined by an extension and nothing else from the extension (i.e. functions or classes), then the extension will not be detected.
+Note that this limitation does not apply to class constants; class constants don't need to be handled specifically since the extension will be detected via the class component of a class constant expression (e.g. `PDO::FETCH_ASSOC` captures class `PDO`).

+The script cannot detect an extension if its usage is limited to functions/classes denoted via string literals.
+For example, if you only use the `ctype` extension via a string reference to one of its functions (e.g. `array_map('ctype_alpha',str_split('name1'))`), then the tool will not detect the extension.
+The same applies to objects instantiated from class names passed as strings.

+The script cannot determine if particular extension usage is optional in your application (e.g. via `extension_loaded()`).
+Furthermore, since only a regular lexical analysis is performed, the tool cannot follow code paths and test for optional usage.